 All wounds should experience some form of exudation, but some may drain more than others due to any number of factors, including location of wound, pressure, hydrostatic pressures, temperature, infection, wound size, dressings used and type of wound.
 Patients with diabetes, neuropathy or vascular disease are at a higher risk for chronic wounds and increased wound drainage.

 The make-up of exudate from chronic wounds differs from that of acute wounds and can promote further inflammation and impede growth and healing.

-An assessment of exudate volume and appearance can tell a clinician a great deal about a wound's healing progress.
+An assessment of exudate volume and appearance can tell a clinician a great deal about the progress of a healing wound.
 This assessment of the wound can include monitoring the number of dressing changes required a day and a visual inspection of the removed dressing.
-Some clinical continuity can be maintained through the use of an assessment tool such as an exudate continuum.
+Some clinical continuity can be maintained by using an assessment tool such as an exudate continuum.